aaiml/CSCN8000-lab-submissions/practical_labs/Assignment3.md

     Draw elbow plot and from that figure out optimal value of k

-2. Use the heart dataset from the Resources Folder.
+2. Use the heart dataset from the Resources Folder or access it from https://www.kaggle.com/fedesoriano/heart-failure-prediction

     Load heart disease dataset in pandas dataframe